-- a.
-Navy or khaki pants.
+- Navy or khaki pants.
 Black pants are not permitted.
 No denim, jean-style pants, or leggings are permitted.
-All clothing items may not be tight fitting, ripped, or too short. - b.
+All clothing items may not be tight fitting, ripped (no fake rips; no leggings under rips), or too short. - 2.
 Navy blue or khaki skorts or shorts at or just above the knee.
 (It is too short if the length is more than 3 inches above the knee).
-Skirts are not permitted. - c.
+Skirts and jumpers are not permitted. - 3.
 Pants or shorts must be worn properly at the waist and not sag below the top of the hips.
 Pants or shorts may not be rolled up or folded up.
 Pants or shorts must not fit too snuggly.
-Students wearing the top of their pants or shorts below their buttocks will be given a Disciplinary Referral Form for improper exposure (see 3.11). - d.
-Red or navy polo shirt with the RCSA logo purchased from the school. - e.
-Students must have their natural hair color, no distracting shaved designs or other miscellaneous items - f.
-Small head bands may be worn.
-Bandanas are not permitted - g.
+Students wearing the top of their pants or shorts below their buttocks will be given a Disciplinary Referral Form for improper exposure (see 3.11). - 4.
+Red or navy polo shirt with the RCSA logo purchased from the school's vendor. - Students must have their natural hair color, no distracting shaved designs or other miscellaneous items Small head bands may be worn.
+Bandanas are not permitted.
+Hats are not permitted (even on dress down days). - 7.
 Large hoop earrings are not permitted.